 Valid student ID cards are required to check out materials.
-If a card is lost, the student should report the loss to the bookstore as soon as possible.
+If a card is lost, the student should report the loss to Dean of Student Affairs as soon as possible.
 Most materials may be checked out for a two-week period.
-Students will be fined for overdue reserves or audiovisuals and charged a replacement fee for all materials that are not returned.
-Reference materials, pamphlets, vertical files and periodicals are available for use in the library only.
+Students will be charged a replacement fee for all materials that are not returned or returned in damaged condition.
+Reference materials, reserves items, pamphlets, vertical files, and periodicals are available for use in the library only.
 All items must be properly checked out at the circulation desk.
 Failure to comply is an infringement of library policy and the "Code of Conduct."
 Students will be held responsible for the loss or damage of materials while in their possession and are subject to the library rules and regulations as outlined in the Library Policy and Procedure Manual.